7hekaka/newcytosim/doc/main/faq.md

 It is possible however to do what you describe, by modifying the code to do two things:

 - NOT link these objects into the Meca,
-- mutate all the Couples effectively to call Meca::addPointClamp() instead of Meca::interLink().
+- mutate all the Couples effectively to call Meca::addPointClamp() instead of Meca::addLink().

 You can add a boolean parameter “mobile" into these classes, and test for it when you build the Meca: